Air Defense Anti-Tank System: Canada

-ADATS entered service with the Canadian Army (in 1989) as a mobile, M113 based system.
+The ADATS entered service with the Canadian Army (in 1989) as a mobile, M113-based system.

-First systems were deployed as part of Canada's NATO contribution in West-Germany.
-36 systems were delivered by 1994.
-Cost of the system was initially $650 million.
+The first systems were deployed as part of Canada's NATO contribution in West-Germany.
+Thirty-six systems were delivered by 1994.
+The cost of the system was initially $650 million.
 Over the life of the project, total cost reached $1.1 billion.

 After their return from Germany, Canadian ADATS systems were only operationally deployed once: In June 2002, they were used to defend the airspace of the G8 summit held in Kananaskis, Alberta.
 Canadian ADATS were never operationally deployed in Bosnia or Afghanistan.

 As of 31 March 2011, the ADATS has been withdrawn from Canadian service with no planned replacement announced.

 Canadian acquisition of the ADATS system was marred by a scandal relating to the purchase of the land where assembly of the system was to take place.
 The property had been bought and sold several times over a short period of time and its price inflated before it was sold to Oerlikon.
 It led to the resignation of Minister of State for Transport André Bissonnette who had been directly involved in the land deal, and several criminal accusations.

 US Army evaluation

-The ADATS cropped up from an extensive competition during which it was selected by the U.S. Army for the Forward Area Air-Defense (FAAD) program under the designation MIM-146 for the missile.
+The ADATS cropped up from an extensive competition during which it was selected by the U.S. Army for the forward area air-defense (FAAD) program under the designation MIM-146 for the missile.
 The US Army planned to purchase 387 systems.
 Test results indicated that the system did not perform well in inclement weather.
 Ultimately the FAAD contract was cancelled in the early 1990s after the end of the Cold War.